Surinam (English colony): Chief Justice

 Part of his Royal grant gave Willoughby or his appointee responsibility to administer justice, including the death penalty.
 According to Matthew Parker, "It seems that Willoughby himself, and his establishment in Suriname, was above the law.
 Wasn't this the mistake that Charles I had made and had been punished for?"

 Plans had been drawn up by Parliament almost a month before Charles II's arrival at Dover, that sheriffs, mayors, constables and the like should continue in their duties in the King's name.
 Rumours of this reached Byam in Suriname at the same time as he learnt of the restoration of the King.
 Byam then falsely claimed to have received a similar order to keep in his post, although there was only one month left of his year's tenure.

 Final years

 The Second Anglo-Dutch War broke out in March 1665.
 Willoughby was drowned around late July 1666 off Guadeloupe, when his fleet was destroyed in a hurricane.

 When the English attacked the Dutch settlements in 1667, Surinam was captured by the Dutch Admiral Abraham Crijnssen and the main settlement renamed Fort Zeelandia.
 Five months later the settlement was recaptured by an English fleet led by Admiral Sir John Harman.
 It remained in English hands until news of the Treaty of Breda signed in July had reached the settlement only weeks later, and that it would be returned to the Dutch.
 Surinam was de facto exchanged for New Amsterdam, now New York City, under the terms of the Treaty of Westminster seven years later.

+After the Third Anglo-Dutch War, the English population was evacuated.
+King Charles II sent a Commission of Edward Cranfield, Captain Edward Dickinson, and Mark Brent to oversee the relocation of the settlers, their slaves, and their possessions to Jamaica.
+The commissioners arrived in June 1675 and by early September they dropped off approximately 1100 people using three ships, HMS Hunter, HMS Hercules, and HMS American.
+There was a diplomatic incident on whether Jewish settlers would be allowed to leave.
+The Dutch wanted the wealthy Jewish planters to remain in the colony to help the economy, but in the end, the Jews were allowed to evacuate along with the English.